scala/docs.scala-lang/_overviews/scala3-book/taste-control-structures.md

 while x >= 0 do x = f(x)
 ```

-If you leave the parentheses off of the test condition, the `do` keyword is required before the code that follows it.
 Again, Scala’s control structure syntax is flexible, and you can write this code in different ways depending on your preferences:

 ```scala
 while (x >= 0) do x = f(x)